 Tip: If you want to shoot in your favorite bar or restaurant, holler at me first.
 That way, we can check with the owner beforehand and plan to pop in at a slow time of day.
 (No quicker way to make enemies than taking photos during the dinner rush.)

 No matter what your love story looks like, I’m here to celebrate it.
 I’m always down to shoot in nontraditional locations, brave the rain for a sweet moment, and advocate for underrepresented couples.
-Even if your story isn’t the kind you see in wedding magazines, you deserve bomb-ass photos.
+Even if your story isn’t the kind you usually see in wedding magazines, you deserve bomb-ass photos.
 Period.

-If you’re an LGBTQ+ couple, you can get beautiful engagement and wedding photos even here in Tennessee.
 Reach out, tell me about yourselves, and let’s make some magic together.
-(And I’ve got the scoop on other same love lovin’ vendors in the Chattanooga area, so don’t be afraid to ask!)
+And if you need recommendations, I’ve also got the scoop on other same-love-lovin’ vendors in the Chattanooga area, so don’t be afraid to ask.

 […] her perfect match!
 These two are such a loving, genuine pair, and I was honored to shoot their engagement and wedding […]